MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 It would even more beneficial if you can share the whole Logs folder that will include the operations occuring on the local client as well the remote server.

 ## Common Problems
+### MakePri/Manifest translation errors
+This error occurs when there is an issue with the package’s manifest.
+In order to identify the issue, go to Package Editor and open the manifest.
+When you open the manifest, you can identify the issue and provide the proper fix.

+### File not found
+The file may either be open or non-existent.
+To resolve this issue, add the appropriate file or close the file that is currently in use.
+Note: you will not get a File not Found error if it is open, you’ll get an Access Denied or File in Use error.

+### File Type Associations
+The issues regarding File Type Associations (FTA) are varies from package to package.
+MSIX Packaging Tool support file associations for double click installs.
+For example, if your app has context menu, it is not automatically added, so you will need to add it manually to the manifest.
+See this [document](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-desktop4-fileexplorercontextmenus) for example.

+### Shortcuts with arguments
+At this time shortcuts with arguments are not currently supported with MSIX.
+If we detect that the installer, MSIX will create a tile with no arguments.

+### Install Directory
+This is more common for those who use a secondary driver to do app conversions.
+Make sure the tool knows to look at the secondary driver during conversion.

+### Remote Machine
+If you are running into issues with using a remote VM for your conversions, please read the following [documentation](https://docs.microsoft.com/en-us/windows/msix/packaging-tool/remote-conversion-setup)

 ## Sending feedback